Exterior powers and Tor-persistence: Introduction

 \section{Introduction}

 Several conjectures and open questions on the rigidity of $\Ext$ and $\Tor$ have recently gained much attention.
-Among the most well-known of these is the Auslander-Reiten conjecture which poses that the vanishing of $\Ext^i_R(M,M \oplus R)$ for all $i>0$ forces $M$ to be projective \cite{AR75}.
+Among the most well-known of these is the Auslander-Reiten conjecture which poses that given a commutative Noetherian ring $R$ and a finitely generated $R$-module $M$, the vanishing of $\Ext^i_R(M,M \oplus R)$ for all $i>0$ forces $M$ to be projective \cite{AR75}.
 The Auslander-Reiten conjecture traces its roots to the representation theory of Artin algebras where it is intimately connected to Nakayama's conjecture and its generalized version.
 A significant special case of the Auslander-Reiten conjecture is the Tachikawa conjecture which posits that the Auslander-Reiten conjecture holds when $R$ is Cohen-Macaulay and $M=\w_R$ is a canonical module of $R$ \cite{avramov:edcrcvct}.
 Inspired by work of \c{S}ega \cite{sega:stfcar}, Avramov et. al. introduce the following which can be thought of as a version of the Auslander-Reiten conjecture for Tor.

 \begin{question}[{\cite{avramov:phcnr}}] Let $R$ be a commutative Noetherian ring.
 If, for a finitely generated $R$-module $M$, we have $\Tor^R_i(M,M)=0$ for $i \gg 0$, must $M$ have finite projective dimension? \end{question}